MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/picker.md

 ---
-title: "Picker"
+title: "Picker Control in Xamarin.iOS"
-description: "This guide covers designing and working with Pickers in a Xamarin.iOS app." ms.prod: xamarin ms.assetid: A2369EFC-285A-44DD-9E80-EC65BC3DF041 ms.technology: xamarin-ios
+description: "This document describes how to design and work with picker controls in a Xamarin.iOS app.
+It discusses how to implement a picker in code and in the iOS Designer." ms.prod: xamarin ms.assetid: A2369EFC-285A-44DD-9E80-EC65BC3DF041 ms.technology: xamarin-ios